lanl-aea/waves/eabm/README.rst

 `Conda environment management`_ documentation for more details about using `Conda`_.
 The `WAVES`_ package must be installed from the `AEA Conda channel`_.

+    **WARNING** The `AEA Conda channel`_ is not yet available from a webserver.
+Until the channel is webhosted, local, minimal `WAVES-EABM`_ Conda environments can only be created on ``sstelmo`` or AEA RHEL desktops with the method described below.
+Advanced users may copy the `WAVES`_ package from the `AEA Conda channel`_ to their local machines and attempt the `WAVES`_ installation from a local file instead of from a Conda channel.
+Check the `AEA Conda channel`_ official documentation for updates in the channel access an availability.

 1. Create the environment if it doesn't exist

    .. code-block::